 Visiting your loved one as often as you can is the ideal scenario.
 Just popping round to see how they’re doing can really brighten up their week.
 To you, it may only be a couple of hours, but for them it can really help to break up their week.

-But, with families becoming smaller and our lives busier it can often be difficult to find the time to visit as often as you’d like, especially if you don’t live close by.
+However, with families becoming smaller and our lives busier it can often be difficult to find the time to visit as often as you’d like, especially if you don’t live close by.
 If your loved one is unable to leave their home on a regular basis to go to Day Centres, then another alternative is to organise for someone to pop round to their house.
 The HSE provides a Home Support Service, which attends to your loved one’s needs on more of a medical basis or helping with daily tasks.
+In the UK the NHS also provides some free social care and support, find out more here.

-If you’d like more detailed information on what care support is available to your older relative, then check out or blog Care Support Available to Your Loved One as they Age
+If you’d like more detailed information on what care support is available to your older relative, then check out Grandpal's guide to getting older

-There are also many independent organisations, such as ALONE, which can help your relative in their home on a social basis.
+There are also many independent organisations, such as ALONE (IE), which can help your relative in their home on a social basis.
 ALONE provide a Befriending Service to older people who are in need of some company.
-If you’d like to find out more, follow this link this link.
+If you’d like to find out more, follow this link.

-Perhaps your older relative is not quite at the stage where they want or feel comfortable having someone around their house, then you could suggest the ‘Friendly Call’ service provided by the charity Friends of the Elderly Ireland.
+Perhaps your older relative is not quite at the stage where they want or feel comfortable having someone around their house, then you could suggest the ‘Friendly Call’ service provided by the charity Friends of the Elderly (Ireland + UK).
 The idea is simple.
 You contact the organisation to sign your loved one up for the service and organise the best time and day for someone from the charity to call your relative.
 The service is free of charge and nationwide.
 It could be a great option if your older parent lives out in the countryside, but would still like to have a chat about what’s going on in their lives and have some contact with another person.
-For more information on this and other services offered by Friends of the Elderly Ireland, just click here.
+For more information on this and other services offered by Friends of the Elderly just click here (IE) or here (UK).

 Research has shown that pet ownership among older age groups can greatly help alleviate feelings of loneliness.
 When you have a pet, like a dog or a cat, you’re never alone.
 They provide a sense of purpose and routine to daily activities.
 If your loved one is physically capable, then introducing a pet into their lives could be hugely beneficial.